 Marco Zito: I believe that the relationship between craftsmanship and technology, applied to the product in a new form, is a beautiful field of exploration and potential innovation.
-In this case, the Nasse are not a product but a story that tells the territory, the people, the landscape… A project that narrates relationships.
+In this case, the Nasse is not a product but a story that tells the territory, the people, and the landscape; A project that narrates relationships.

 WonderGlass: For Nasse you drew inspiration from Venice and the sea, a relationship that glass itself has as well with both.
 Is there anything else that inspires you when you work on a new project?

 Marco Zito: Inspirations come without warning, sometimes it is the inspiration that seeks a new space to grow in the project.
 Sometimes a project embraces various inspirations that generate new forms.
 These objects are sometimes mutants whose inspired genesis is difficult to reconstruct.

 WonderGlass: Venice has a supreme tradition of glassmaking techniques, skills, and visions.
 Both you as a designer and WonderGlass as a company are trying to enrich this tradition by bringing innovation.
 What do you think about this binomial?